Do the Digit Insurance

 The TDS rate applicable on interest on securities is 10%.

-Are new TDS rates applicable on non-salary payments in 2023?
+Are new TDS rates applicable on non-salary payments from 2025?

-Yes, new TDS rates will be applicable on non-salary payments in FY 2023-24.
+Yes, new TDS rates will be applicable on non-salary payments from FY 2025-26, as per the changes proposed by Budget 2025.